 United States and South Vietnamese forces ended their 24-hour truce for the Tet Lunar New Year at dusk today (Wednesday January 27) after one of the quietest ceasefire periods since holiday truce started in 1965.

-United States and South Vietnamese forces ended their 24-hour truce for the Tet Lunar New Year at dusk today (Wednesday January 27) after one of the quietest ceasefire periods since holiday truce started in 1965.
+Background: United States and South Vietnamese forces ended their 24-hour truce for the Tet Lunar New Year at dusk today (Wednesday January 27) after one of the quietest ceasefire periods since holiday truce started in 1965.
 The soldiers at Long-Phuoc village, 70 kilometres (48 miles) north-east of Saigon, had to stay on camp in case of a Viet Cong offensive, but they found time off to perform the traditional Dragon Dance for the villagers.

 The Americans and South Vietnamese had announced that they were only observing a 24-hour truce, although the Viet Cong had called for one of four days.
 According to U.S. and South Vietnamese spokesmen, the Viet Cong had initiated 60 incidents with 37 Government soldiers and civilians killed or wounded, and only three American casualties.